deckhouse/virtualization/docs/EXAMPLES.md

 How can we figure this out?

-Let's look at the status of the VM:
+Let's look at the status of the virtual machine:

 ```bash
 kubectl get linux-vm -o jsonpath='{.status}'